EdAlegrid/RpiWebControl/README.md

-## Node-Raspberry-RemoteControl
+## PiWebControl

-A simple HTTP remote control project for Raspberry Pi 3 using array-gpio, express and angular.
+A simple HTTP remote control project for Raspberry Pi using array-gpio, express and angular.

-Turn ON/OFF the actuators/peripherals connected to your Raspberry Pi 3 using your mobile device.
+Turn ON/OFF the actuators/peripherals connected to your Raspberry Pi using your mobile device.

 ![](https://github.com/EdoLabWorks/ximgs/blob/master/raspberry-remote1.png)

-Note:

-Works on node v5.0 LTS or v6.5 latest and above.

 ### Raspberry Pi Pin Setup